zy-yao/Biography/content/project/test/index.md

 ---
-title: Big-Arm (Big-data-driven Airport Resource Management Engine)
+title: Big-data-driven Airport Resource Management Engin
 subtitle: ""
 date: 2020-06-22T18:28:42.442Z
 summary: "We develop a series of prediction models using big data techniques to